liushiru/orbital/Shiru-log.md

 14/06/2019
 - 10am - 11am
 - fixed technical problem and finished cmmunication with database.
-Edit profile feature half down.
+Edit profile feature half done.
 Refinement of UI needed.

+- 1pm - 5pm
+ - finished backend for Edit Profile
+ - started working on forum post feature: design Post models,

+17/06/2019
+- 3pm - 5pm
+ - created /forum route
+ - created posts collection
+ - created html page for uploading posts,
+ - upload posts to database

+19/06/2019
+- 11am - 5pm
+ - update User and Post Schema, created an array field in User Schema
+ - Now everytime, a user created a post, the post will be stored in related to record, which is the "post“ array field
+ - finished mainForum page, i.e. fetch all posts from the collection